andGuo/HTTPserver/README.md

 ```
 ./server 100 1000
 ```
-There are a number of ways to connect to the server.
-In a seperate terminal type a combination of any of the following.
+There are a number of ways to connect to a running server.
+In a seperate terminal type a combination of any of the following:
 ```
 ./client